spietras/systems/README.md

 ## 💡 About

-This repository contains [`NixOS`](https://nixos.org/) configurations for all my homelab machines.
+This repository contains [`NixOS`](https://nixos.org/) configurations for all my systems machines.

 ## ⚙️ Installation